wiedem/dvesecurity-apple/Source/DVESecurity.docc/Keychain/Keychain-GettingStarted.md

 ### Generic Passwords
 Generic passwords are entries that are not intended to be assigned to any specific purpose.
 The value of such entries is usually a data object that must be converted to the appropriate type by the app.

-This allows this type to be used when dealing with a credential that cannot be mapped via the other types.
+This allows this type to be used when the credential is not assignable to the other available keychain entry types.

 Generic password functionality is encapsulated in the ``Keychain/GenericPassword``container.